In the Beginning Book 3: The Great Titan War (Titanomachy)

 Caution: This Fantasy Sex Story contains strong sexual content, including Ma/Fa Consensual Heterosexual Fan Fiction High Fantasy Military Superhero Alternate History Far Past Cream Pie Exhibitionism Oral Sex Big Breasts Body Modification Small Breasts Geeks Politics Revenge Royalty

-However, that would be difficult.
-With the wisdom and forethought, Prometheus had always led when it came to the actions of him and his twin.
-Epimetheus was not foolish, but his wisdom came into account when it pertained to memory.
+However, fondness for others in an intimate fashion was difficult for him.
+With the intellect and forethought, Prometheus had always led when it came to the actions of him and his twin.
+Epimetheus was not foolish, but his astuteness came into account when it pertained to memory.
 Epimetheus was the brother who learned from the past while Prometheus always planned for the moment and the future.

 Together, they kneeled before Oceanus.